Netflix Shrinking Reliance On Recycled Content - Increasing Original Programming

 Netflix e-mailed subscribers about the new changes on October 19, and gave them 30 days to decide whether or not to accept the higher rates, or cancel the service.

 If churn in the U.S. is 5 percent, it means about 2.63 million subscribers will cancel.
 If it's closer to 20 percent, it would mean as many as 10.55 million U.S. subscribers would leave Netflix.
-At an average of about $11 monthly per subscriber, at 5 percent it result in a loss of almost $29 million per month.
+At an average of about $11 monthly per subscriber, at 5 percent it results in a loss of almost $29 million per month.
 Assuming 20 percent were to cancel, it would be a loss of close to $116 million monthly in the U.S.

-That is based upon then domestic numbers remaining at current levels, which they aren't likely to because of ongoing growth, even though it's slowing.
+That is based on the domestic numbers remaining at current levels, which they aren't likely to because of ongoing growth, even though it's slowing.

 Netflix's ambitious commitment to boosting spending on the production of original content, seems to point to it believing its international growth will be able to more than adequately offset the loss of Disney content in a little over a year from now.